Discover New Orleans Ward By Ward

 The 5th Ward is similar in shape and size to the 4th Ward; it also extends from Lake Pontchartrain to the Mississippi River and is a part of the French Quarter.
 This ward contains the earliest and most famous portions of New Orleans.
 The Mississippi riverfront can be experienced to the fullest on a stroll down the Moonwalk.

 The Moonwalk was named for former mayor Maurice “Moon” Landrieu and is the perfect location for a romantic sunset stroll.
-Visit the heart of the old French Quarter, Jackson Square, and see a wide range of artists painting, drawing, and selling their works of art.
+Visit the heart of the old French Quarter, Jackson Square (pictured above), and see a wide range of artists painting, drawing, and selling their works of art.

 Considerably smaller than its neighbors, the 6th Ward is just 4 blocks wide and just under 40 blocks long.
 Even with its size, it’s not short on must-see New Orleans attractions.
 Along the Mississippi River is the French Market.
 Since 1791, this open-air market boasts 6 blocks of shopping and is open daily.

 Just one block away from the French Market is The Old U.S. Mint.
 The mint is the only one in the United States that has produced American and Confederate coinage.
 Over 100 years ago, the minting stopped and it wasn’t until 1981 that they mint was designated as a State museum site.
 It still stands today as the Louisiana Historical Center and houses a jazz venue on its upper floors.

 The 7th Ward is the second largest in New Orleans.
 It occupies a tiny portion of the Mississippi Riverfront, and the second largest amount of Lake Pontchartrain coastline.
 Occupying the majority of the Lake Pontchartrain shoreline is The University of New Orleans campus.
 In addition, this ward is home to the exciting New Orleans Fairgrounds.